YasinAtLinux/Termux-Debian-Login/README.md

 Setup Instructions:

-1. Create a directory in the Termux environment called .loginScripts:
+1. Create a directory called .loginScripts in the home directory of Termux Environment :

 mkdir ~/.loginScripts

 2. Move all .sh files into that directory.

-3. Edit the .bashrc file by adding the provided lines to the end of it.
+3. Edit the ~/.bashrc file by adding the provided lines to the end of it.
+Create one if it is not already. mkdir ~/.bashrc

 4. Run the command source .bashrc to apply the changes.

 # Notes
 1. Replace 'yasin' in the deb_login.sh script with your Debian username.

+2. If you are cloning the repo, move .loginScripts folder to home directory.

-2. If you're running multiple sessions, only the current session you want to exit will be terminated.
+3. If you're running multiple sessions, only the current session you want to exit will be terminated.
 This will not close the entire Termux application in such cases.

-3. I use ChatGPT for this.
+4. I use ChatGPT for this.
 But It took me several days to get what I want.
 I had to ask questions different way.
 Many solutions were given, but none worked except this.

-4. This repo is for newbie like me. ofcourse experts know better than this.
+5. This repo is for newbie like me. ofcourse experts know better than this.